Minimum Admission Scores

 but this is not my first time seeing this problem.
 I also went to Tor Vergata in Rome and they had the same problem so I believe it is more of a general disorganization rather than the school itself.

-the registration process is quite confusing and slow. most people had to wait weeks in order to get their personal university emails and passcodes. we are usually not informed until the last minute and the timetables of second semester are not uploaded any time before it starts so we cannot plan ahead of time.
+we only have one student secretary which is definitely not enough for 300+ people. but the good thing is that they are trying to solve the issue for next years. the registration process is quite confusing and slow. most people had to wait weeks in order to get their personal university emails and passcodes. we are usually not informed until the last minute and the timetables of second semester are not uploaded any time before it starts so we cannot plan ahead of time.

 they have told us that next year it will be better as we have just moved to our new building palazzo portici. they have better rooms and equipments now to actually organize themselves so we are hopeful at last.